lakal3/VGE/readme.md

 ## Installation

 First: you need Go compiler.
 VGE has been mostly tested with Go1.13 and Go1.14.
-Older version may work but I recommend using latest released version.
+Older version may work, but I recommend using latest released version.

 Install VGE like any go package:
 `go get github.com/lakal3/VGE`